 To calculate the equivalent tax deduction to a tax credit you must first divide it by a person’s tax rate.
 So a $2000 tax credit at the 24% rate would be the same as a $8,333 deduction ($2000/.24).
 In essence a single child would cover 2 personal exemptions in the mid 24% bracket.
 2 children would more than make up for the loss of personal exemptions.
 Furthermore, The lower the tax bracket the higher the exemption deductible offset.
 So the big winner here are those under 400K with 2 or more children.
 The losers are adults without children, though moderately.
 Those over the threshold did not lose for the most part since the personal exemption was already phased out.
 This doesn’t appear to make the tax code simpler since it trades a credit for a deduction.

-Small Business Pass Through Deduction
+Small Business Pass Through Deduction (QBI Deduction)

-The final major tax reform is for all those freelancers out there.
+The final major set of tax changes are for all those freelancers out there.
 To offset the favorability of corporate tax deductions congress threw small businesses a bone.
 This includes all types of small businesses with pass through income including sole proprietorships, LLC, S-Corps, and C-Corps.
 Essentially any business with income after qualified expenses has the potential to deduce 20% before being applied to a persons personal taxes.
 So for example if I have a side hustle that makes $50K after applicable expenses then in theory I can deduct 20% of this off top before my itemization or standard deduction.
 My side hustle contribution to AGI essentially is reduced by $50K*.2= $10K.
 This is great for those side hustling or running a small business in low to mid incomes.

 High Income Small Business Pass Through Deduction